Lincity: History

 Lincity was created around 1995 as SimCity clone for Linux by I. J. Peters and hosted on SourceForge in 2001.
 Lincity was originally designed for Linux, but was ported later to Microsoft Windows, BeOS, OS/2, AmigaOS 4, and other operating systems.
 Mac OS X is supported when compiled from source code using GCC and run using X11.app.
 It uses SVGALib or X11 as its graphics interface API on Unix systems.
 As Lincity does software rendering it requires no 3D graphics card and also has very low demands on other computing resources, e.g. much memory or a fast processor.
 Since 1999 there have been only minor changes to Lincity; the last update was in August 2004.

 Critical reception

 In 2000, a CNN article on Linux games highlighted Lincitys sophistication.

 It was The Linux Game Tome Game of The Month for January 2005.

-Lincity was 2008 a featured freeware title on 1up.com.
+Lincity was 2008 a featured freeware title on 1Up.com.

 The Washington Post featured Lincity in 2009.

 Successor

 In 2005 significant development continued with the fork LinCity-NG, which was later transferred to Google Code and then to GitHub.
-Lincity-NG uses SDL2 and OpenGL, and features an isometric view, based on SimCity 3000, and graphics which resemble SimCity 3000's.
+Lincity-NG uses SDL2 and OpenGL, and features an isometric view, based on SimCity 3000, and graphics that resemble SimCity 3000's.